opensearch-project/OpenSearch/CONTRIBUTING.md

 **Repository:** [https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)

-JDK 14 is required to build Elasticsearch.
+JDK 14 is required to build RENAMEME.
 You must have a JDK 14 installation with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 14 installation.
 By default, tests use the same runtime as `JAVA_HOME`.
 However, since Elasticsearch supports JDK 8, the build supports compiling with